deskpro/deskproapps/tutorials/basic.md

 ```

 ## Step 2.
 Update the manifest

+!INCLUDE "_manifest_summary.md"

-Edit the app configuration in _package.json_, which can be found in the app root directory.
-Change the "title" property to "Participants".
+Edit the _package.json_, which can be found in the app root directory.
+Change the `deskpro.title` property to "Participants".

 {% label %}package.json{% endlabel %}
 ```json